3mdeb/blog.3mdeb.com/source/_posts/2015-12-08-using-platformio-with-ti-msp430-lunchpads.markdown

 lpmsp430f5529_25      msp430f5529    25Mhz     128Kb   1Kb    TI LaunchPad w/ msp430f5529 (25MHz)
 ```

 So it looks like `5529` have 2 flavours.
-It looks like they just differ in CPU
-frequency configuration.
-16MHz option is for backward compatibility.
-Let's use
+According to `Energia` 16MHz option is
+for backward compatibility.
+Let's use recent 25MHz config.
-more powerful 25MHz config.

 ```
 mkdir msp430